News & Features

 Debt Ceiling Crisis, Severe Spending Cuts Could Cause U.S. Economy to Tailspin, Professors Say.
 Can You Offset the Potential Harm?

-By PAT PEMBERTON As a political showdown over the nation’s debt intensifies in Washington, D.C., a Cal Poly economics professor said even speculation about the United States defaulting on its obligations can negatively impact the economy.
-“Just the threat of a default could rattle the stock market and trading in the U.S. dollar,” said Dan…
+As a political showdown over the nation’s debt intensifies in Washington, D.C., a Cal Poly economics professor said even speculation about the United States defaulting on its obligations can negatively impact the economy.

 Accreditation Extended Five Years for the Orfalea College of Business